Mowgli: Kipling's Mowgli stories

 Bagheera, the black panther, befriends Mowgli because both he and Mowgli have parallel childhood experiences; as Bagheera often mentions, he was "raised in the King's cages at Oodeypore" from a cub, and thus knows the ways of man.
 Baloo the bear, teacher of wolves, has the thankless task of educating Mowgli in "The Law of the Jungle".

 Shere Khan continues to regard Mowgli as fair game, but eventually Mowgli finds a weapon he can use against the tiger – fire.
 After driving off Shere Khan, Mowgli goes to a human village where he is adopted by Messua and her husband, whose own son Nathoo was also taken by a tiger.
 It is uncertain if Mowgli is actually the returned Nathoo, although it is stated in "Tiger!
 Tiger!" that the tiger who carried off Messua's son was similar to the one that attacked Mowgli's parents.
-Messua would like to believe that her son has returned, however, she herself realises that this is unlikely.
+Messua would like to believe that her son has returned, but she herself realises that this is unlikely.

 While herding buffalo for the village, Mowgli learns that the tiger is still planning to kill him, so with the aid of two wolves, he traps Shere Khan in a ravine where the buffalo trample him.
 The tiger dies and Mowgli sets to skin him.
-After being accused of witchcraft and cast out of the village, Mowgli returns to the jungle with Shere Khan's hide and reunites with his wolf family, but it is mentioned that he later becomes married and goes back to the man village.
+After being accused of witchcraft and cast out of the village, Mowgli returns to the jungle with Shere Khan's hide and reunites with his wolf family, but it is mentioned that he later becomes married and goes back to live among men.

 In later stories in The Jungle Books sequel, The Second Jungle Book, Mowgli learns that the villagers are planning to kill Messua and her husband for harboring him.
 He rescues them and sends elephants, water buffaloes, and other animals to trample the village and its fields to the ground.
 Later, Mowgli finds and then discards an ancient treasure ("The King's Ankus"), not realising it is so valuable that men would kill to own it.
 With the aid of Kaa the python, he leads the wolves in a war against the dhole ("Red Dog").

 Finally, Mowgli stumbles across the village where his adopted human mother (Messua) is now living, which forces him to come to terms with his humanity and decide whether to rejoin his fellow humans in "The Spring Running".